Meat, Poultry & Egg Safety Branch and their logo

 CDFA, MPES licenses and inspects poultry plants that slaughter (non-amenable) species that don't require federal inspection by the USDA, such as rabbits and small game birds like quail, pheasant, and partridge that may be sold to Household Consumers as well as Hotels, Restaurants, and Institutions (HRI).
 Any poultry producer of (non-amenable) species which intends to sell their poultry to restaurants, grocery stores, or middlemen, such as distributors, wholesalers, or jobbers, are required to have the poultry slaughtered by a licensed MPES Poultry Slaughter Plant.
 There are no annual processing limits for state inspected poultry plants that slaughter (non-amenable) species.

 A. Yes, CDFA, MPES licenses and inspects Poultry Plants that slaughter amenable species (e.g., chickens, ducks, geese, guineas, squabs) or turkeys as a service for the customer.
-Non-Retail and Retail MPES licensed slaughter plants that process or slaughter amenable species for Household Consumers, may sell to Hotels, Restaurants, and Institutions (HRI); however, the USDA’s Retail Exemptions Adjusted Dollar Limitations applies.
-The annual Federal dollar limitations can be found using the link below:
+Non-Retail and Retail MPES licensed slaughter plants that process or slaughter amenable species for Household Consumers, may sell to Hotels, Restaurants, and Institutions (HRI); however, the USDA's Retail Exemptions Adjusted Dollar Limitations applies.
+View the annual Federal dollar limitations.

 Contact us for more information: